davidje13/MiscArduinoLibraries/libraries/L298/README.md

 # L298 (Dual full-bridge driver)

 This library wraps communication with a L298 bridge driver.
-It also includes support for the Arduino Motor Shield Rev3, which uses the L298.
+It also includes support for the Arduino Motor Shield Rev3 (which uses the L298), and is compatible with the SN754410 (which supports the same interface but lacks integrated current detection).

 ## Features